-Additionally to Rule 9.2.2 the following applies: Public areas, such as public parks, squares and river sides, are considered as places without need for permission for take-off and landings.
+- < If applicable provide information under which circumstances balloons may take-off and or pack up without prior permission.
+Specify what constitutes public property when taking off is allowed from it. etc.) > - < Specify any other relevant landowner relation information. > - < Additionally to Rule 9.2.2 the following applies: Public areas, such as public parks, squares and river sides, are considered as places without need for permission for takeoff and landings.
 Furthermore, a take-off without permission may be made from minor roads or tracks, if the balloon envelope can be laid out in the adjacent field and provided, it is freshly harvested and/or not cultivated and no damage is done.
-The road traffic may not be blocked.
+The road traffic may not be obstructed. >

-II.
-7 LIVESTOCK AND CROP (10.6)
+LIVESTOCK AND CROP (10.6) II.
+7

-Balloons shall not fly closer than 500ft from livestock or buildings containing livestock.
+Balloons shall not fly closer than <500 ft> from livestock or buildings containing livestock.